-If I told you the time our boys were going to bed prior to the new school year, you’d probably consider me a terrible parent.
+If I told you the time the boys were going to bed prior to the new school year, you’d probably consider me a terrible parent.

 I know it was terrible, right?

-I never wanted my kids to depend on technology to go to sleep, but it was doing two things for me: 1) it gave me time with my husband and 2) it gave me time for myself.
+I never wanted my first born son to depend on technology to go to sleep, but it was doing two things for me: 1) it gave me time with my husband, and 2) it gave me time for myself.

-Our boys weren’t getting enough sleep at night and they were living an unhealthy lifestyle — and so was I. Eating after 6 pm wasn’t helping me shed the pregnancy weight, it was adding extra.
+After having a second child, staying up at night added something else to the equation: less sleep for me.
+The kids weren’t getting enough sleep at night and they were living an unhealthy lifestyle — and so was I. Eating after 6 pm wasn’t helping me shed the pregnancy weight, it was adding extra.

 Unlike TV shows or movies, there isn’t a limit to the amount of YouTube videos you can watch in one sitting.
-Oh, and the boys were loving it.
+Oh, and they were loving it.

 Me?
 Not so much.

-2. Have playtime before a bath.
+2. Had playtime before a bath

-The boys can get a little rough when they’re tired.
+The kids can get a little rough when they’re tired.
 In between the play fighting and pretending to be superheroes, someone gets hurt.
 That’s typically when 6 pm rolls around and I’m running a warm bath for them.
 This gets them excited for bedtime.

-3. Choose awesome pajamas.
+3. Chose awesome pajamas

 I let them pick the ones they want to wear for the night.
-It makes them feel independent and gives me a break while I care for their baby sister.
+It makes them feel independent and gives me a break while I clean up the kitchen.

-4. Read enough books.
+4. Read enough books